robjwood/dfet/README.md

 ## Accessibility

 + I tested the page by tabbing through the fields with a keyboard.
-+ I also used the the Deque browser tool and the Lighthouse extension in Chrome.
++ I also used the the Deque browser tool and the Lighthouse extension in Chrome to catch any serious issues.

 ## CSS

 + I split the CSS into multiple files for the global styles.
 They start general then get more specific.
 The component styles are handled in the components themselves using scoped SCSS.
-+ I use CSS custom properties (variables) to set commonly used values to use throughout the site.
++ I use CSS custom properties (variables) to set commonly used values to throughout the site.
-+ I've set the max-width as utility classes based on the widths I found in the Sketch file.
++ I created some `max-width` utility classes as there were a few different widths used in the design.
 I named them by relative sizes in case the actual widths change.
+In the real world there could be a set of `max-width`s based on CSS custom properties.

 ## Potential improvements